Skip to main content

 The Consumer Price Index (CPI) is a measure of the average change over time in the prices paid by urban consumers for a market basket of consumer goods and services.
 Indexes are available for the U.S. and various geographic areas.
 Average price data for select utility, automotive fuel, and food items are also available.

-The Barclays Capital U.S. Aggregate Index represents securities that are SEC-registered, taxable, and dollar denominated.
+The Bloomberg Capital U.S. Aggregate Index represents securities that are SEC-registered, taxable, and dollar denominated.
 The index covers the U.S. investment grade fixed rate bond market, with index components for government and corporate securities, mortgage pass-through securities, and asset-backed securities.
 These major sectors are subdivided into more specific indexes that are calculated and reported on a regular basis.

 Treasury bills are excluded (because of the maturity constraint).
 Certain special issues, such as flower bonds, targeted investor notes (TINs), and state and local government series (SLGs) bonds are excluded.
 Coupon issues that have been stripped are reflected in the index based on the underlying coupon issue rather than in stripped form.
 Thus STRIPS are excluded from the index because their inclusion would result in double counting.
 However, for investors with significant holdings of STRIPS, customized benchmarks are available that include STRIPS and a corresponding decreased weighting of coupon issues.
 Treasuries not included in the Aggregate Index, such as bills, coupons, and bellwethers, can be found in the index group Other Government on the Index Map.
 As of December 31, 1997, Treasury Inflation-Protected Securities (Tips) have been removed from the Aggregate Index.
 The Tips index is now a component of the Global Real index group.